17451k/clade/README.rst

 Installation
 ------------

-Just run the following command:
+To install the latest stable version just run the following command:

 .. code-block:: bash

     $ pip3 install clade

-For development purposes you may install Clade in "editable" mode directly from the source code:
+For development purposes you may install Clade in "editable" mode directly from the repository (clone it on your computer beforehand):

 .. code-block:: bash